-Citation: Section 606(ii)
+Citation: Section 606(ii) Credit Type: Refundable

-Effective Date: Effective for taxable years beginning on or after January 1, 2005 Description: Owners of commercial buildings over 500,000 square feet can receive a refundable credit of \$3,000 for each security guard employed who has undergone training certified by the New York State Office of Homeland Security (OHS) and is paid a certain minimum wage.
+Effective Date: Effective for taxable years beginning on or after January 1, 2005 Description: Owners of commercial buildings over 500,000 square feet can receive a credit of \$3,000 for each security guard employed who has undergone training certified by the New York State Office of Homeland Security (OHS) and is paid a certain minimum wage.
 The credit is administered by OHS.

-44. Empire State Child Credit

-Citation: Section 606(c-1)
+45. Empire State Child Credit Citation: Section 606(c-1)